ginkgo-project/gitlab-hpc-ci-cb/README.md

 Volumes:

-+ `VOL_NUM`: sets where the number of volumes configured to be mounted in the container.
++ `VOL_NUM`: sets the number of volumes configured to be mounted in the container.
 + `VOL_1_SRC`: sets the source directory (on the cluster) for the first volume.
 + `VOL_1_DST`: sets the destination directory (in the container) for the first volume.